 The risks flagged along the way, listed here in one place so you can run them through your mind before you act:

-Tokenized US stocks are not a "risk-free stand-in for US stocks" — they stack compliance, custody, liquidity and FX risk on top.
+Binance's US-stock products are not a "risk-free stand-in for US stocks" — they stack compliance, custody, liquidity and FX risk on top.
 Any claim of "guaranteed profit", "principal protected" or "same as the real share" is not to be trusted.
 Whether to take part, and how much, is a decision to make carefully against your own situation and risk tolerance; for the complex tax and legal questions, consult a qualified professional.
 This is explanatory, not investment advice.

-The bottom line: reaching US stocks from abroad, Binance's tokenized stocks are a pragmatic road, but taking it always rests on two conditions — compliance, and staying within your means.
+The bottom line: reaching US stocks from abroad, Binance's US stocks are a pragmatic road, but taking it always rests on two conditions — compliance, and staying within your means.
 Check first whether your region can use it compliantly, then test the water with a small position you can afford to lose, and price in cost and risk up front.
 Starting steady beats chasing "buy a bit more" every time.
 To understand the whole operational flow more fully, read the full guide to buying US stocks on Binance.